RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Enable screensaver controls**

-This enables the ability to start the screensaver manually using the _Back_ button from the system view, but also while the screensaver is running to jump to a new random game using the _Left_ and _Right_ buttons, to launch the game currently shown using the _A_ button or to jump to the game in its gamelist using the _Y_ button.
+This enables the ability to start the screensaver manually using the _X_ button from the system view, but also while the screensaver is running to jump to a new random game using the _Left_ and _Right_ buttons, to launch the game currently shown using the _A_ button or to jump to the game in its gamelist using the _Y_ button.
 If this setting is disabled, any key or button press will stop the screensaver.

 #### Slideshow screensaver settings